 The statistical comparison between participation in social activities during the pandemic and where one lives during the pandemic, gender, marital status, living alone and education status is given in Table 4a.
 As can be seen from the table, there is a statistically significant difference in favor of those living in the village during the pandemic in the issues of "Chatting face to face with family members outside the home/spending time" and "Meeting with family members to play various games such as backgammon, dominoes, bridge, okey, cards, jenga".
-In other words, those living in the village participated in social activities more comfortably than those living in the district center and city center during the pandemic.
+In other words, those living in the district center and city center during the pandemic.